Hadeweka/Crystal2Day/README.md

 # What is Crystal2Day?

-Crystal2Day (or short C2D) is designed as a tool to develop games with Crystal fast.
+Crystal2Day is designed as a tool to develop games with Crystal fast.

 Less work for you, therefore more time for actual game design.